Staross/JuliaCMAES/README.md

 	fmin:
 	4.346875072347545e-11

-Here the high correlation between p[1] and p[2] indicates that the minimum is in a valley aligned with the direction (1,1).
+Here the high correlation between p[1] and p[2] indicates that the minimum (1,1) is located in a narrow valley.

 Fitting a damped sinus: